powsybl/powsybl-entsoe/docs/flow_decomposition/flow-decomposition-inputs.md

 - Set of all interconnections on the network with the addition of all branches that have a maximum zonal PTDF greater than 5%.

 Post contingency network elements can only be given to the algorithm using selection by IDs.
+A Contingency can be defined by its ID and the IDs of the affected equipment, which creates a PowSyBl branch contingency by default.
+Alternatively, it can be specified directly using the PowSyBl Contingency object.